Guide

 Helicopter Service to Amarnath

-Helicopter services provide access for pilgrims who cannot complete the trek, operating from Neelgrath (near Baltal) to Panjtarni — about 3 km from the cave — with the final stretch on foot.
+Helicopter services provide access for pilgrims who cannot complete the trek, operating from Neelgrath (near Baltal) to Panjtarni, about 3 km from the cave, with the final stretch on foot.

-- Route: Neelgrath → Panjtarni (and return)
+- Route: Neelgrath to Panjtarni (and return)

 - Booking through SASB-authorised operators only